First Time User? Sign Up Now

 Other chemotherapy approaches have been employed to treat children with progressive or symptomatic nonresectable, low-grade astrocytomas, including the following:

-Among children receiving chemotherapy for optic pathway gliomas, those without NF1 have higher rates of disease progression than those with NF1, and infants have higher rates of disease progression than do children older than 1 year.[28,46,55,60] Whether vision is improved with chemotherapy is unclear.; [63,64][Level of evidence: 3iiiC]
+Among children receiving chemotherapy for optic pathway gliomas, those without NF1 have higher rates of disease progression than those with NF1, and infants have higher rates of disease progression than do children older than 1 year.[20,21,30,35] Visual status (including acuity and field) is an important measure of outcome and improvement after treatment, and it is variable even in patients with radiographic responses.
+Children with sporadic visual pathway gliomas have poorer visual outcomes than do children with NF1.; [38,39][Level of evidence: 3iiiC] Better initial visual acuity, older age, and absence of postchiasmatic involvement are associated with improved or stable vision after chemotherapy.

 For children with symptomatic subependymal giant cell astrocytomas (SEGAs), agents that inhibit mammalian target of rapamycin (mTOR) (e.g., everolimus and sirolimus) have been studied.